f0c1s/f0c1s.github.io/covid-19.md

 Not that I know what a bell feels when it rings, but I would assume that it is painful.

+## updates 2022.05.01

+- coughing
+- tiredness: have to take rest after speaking 2 sentences or walking for 2 minute
+- sweat heavily last night, almost passed out from exhaustion.

 Will update soon.

 </body>